mikpim01/RandomQuiz/README.md

 ## Introduction

 I am King Squid, a person who is a code enthusiast.
 I design graphics and am currently learning HTML, Python and Batch.
 Python is a beginners programming language and I have RandomQuiz using it.
-So, I set off to create this.
-I added funny things, like by using ping to display messages, it would give tension to the user.
-Another is the usage of taskkill, which is quite a big thing and shocks people.
-There are more, so try it out!
-It is safe, and takes a while to get rid of.
-You can use task manager [Ctrl + Shift + Esc] to end or click the [X] on the window, and restart [explorer.exe].
+It's a completely random quiz and I will add to it.
+Don't judge.
+Enjoy!

 ### Usage and Licensing